-In this section, we present details on the experimental evaluation of our proposed Secom mechanism.
+To demonstrate the applicability of the OS-level VM commitment approach, we have successfully developed a prototype under the framework of Feather-Weight Virtual Machine [1], which partitions the name space of a single Windows OS to form a number of virtual machines.
+In this section, we present details on the experimental evaluation of our Secom prototype.
 The evaluation consists of three parts.
 First, we investigate the effectiveness of our secure virtual machine commitment approach using a group of real-world malware programs.
 Then, we compare Secom with commercial anti-malware tools.
 Finally, we perform tests to evaluate the performance overhead of our prototype.

-4.1 Secure Commitment
+3.1 Secure Commitment

-To verify the capability of Secom to filter out malware objects when committing a VM, we collected 60 real-world malware samples.
+To verify the capability of Secom to filter out malware objects when committing a VM, we collected 60 real-world malware samples from a publicly available website [14].
 We intentionally did not select the samples that were used by our preliminary study of malware behaviors.
-We also prepared 50 benign samples from trustworthy websites.
+We also prepared 50 benign samples mostly from two trustworthy websites, i.e. technet.microsoft.com and www.download.com.
 To further facilitate the experiments, we prepare a set of monitoring tools to help check experimental results, which include ApiMonitor to record system call and Win32 API, ProcessExplorer to analyze processes, Regmon to trace registry activities, and Filemon to monitor file operations.
 Meanwhile, we set up a local network consisting of two servers and two hosts as a testing environment.
 Server A mainly stores malware samples, and runs IIS web server, ftp server and EZ-IRC server.
 Server B mainly stores benign samples, and runs IIS web server as a reputable website.
-The host machines installed with Windows XP run the client programs that are often the attacking vectors for malware programs.
-On one host, Firefox is installed as a RAP program to download samples from the server B. To emulate the realworld usage scenarios, we login into the hosts and perform tasks including browsing the malicious website and ftp server in the local network and downloading samples, sending and receiving adverse instant messages and emails, accessing P2P shared folders or removable drives that contain samples, etc. Thus, the samples are introduced into a host through various channels.
+The host machines installed with Windows XP run the client programs that are often the attacking vectors for malware programs, including mIRC, MSN Messenger, MS Outlook, eMule, IE, ftp client, etc. On one host, Firefox is installed as a RAP program to download samples from the server B. To emulate the real-world usage scenarios, we login into the hosts and perform tasks including browsing the malicious website and ftp server in the local network and downloading samples, sending and receiving adverse instant messages and emails, accessing P2P shared folders or removable drives that contain samples, etc. Thus, the samples are introduced into a host through various channels.
 With this testing environment, the capability of Secom to securely commit a VM can be thoroughly evaluated.